-In this blog and upcoming book If Somebody Loses, You Don’t Win: 21 Leadership Essentials I’ll share what I’ve learned leading a congregation through an economic downturn, three strategic plans, competition from a nearby megachurch, and creating a message and mission that resonates in a digital world.
-1.7 people leave the traditional church for every one person that joins.
-Yet, over the past decade Mayflower Church’s membership has grown 25% and its giving has grown 55%.
+In this blog and upcoming book Don’t Quit Before The Miracle: 10 Traits That Make Effective Leaders I’ll share what I’ve learned leading a congregation through an economic downturn, three strategic plans, competition from a megachurch, and creating a message and mission that resonates in a digital world where 1.7 people leave the traditional church for every one person that joins.
+Below are some of my initial ideas and insights.

-1. People are Down in What They Are Not Up On
+1. People Are Down On What They Are Not Up On

 “They said they hated [the Aeron chair],” writes Malcolm Gladwell in Blink.
 “But what they really meant was that the chair was so new and unusual that they weren’t used to it… but two or three years later… everyone started copying the Aeron.”